 Proposed public school construction or renovation projects are evaluated and scored according to the eleven scoring criteria and their associated point values listed below to determine the eligible school projects to be awarded grants contingent on meeting the minimum qualifying criteria score of 65 and available grant funding (maximum scoring criteria points = 100; a minimum qualifying score of 65 points is required for a project to qualify for further consideration for a grant award):

-1. Maximum of 10 points if the project is for new school or a building-wide renovation (which maximizes useful life compared to minor renovations)
+1. Maximum of 10 points if the project is for construction of a new school building or for a building-wide renovation (which maximizes useful life compared to minor renovations)

-10 points for new school building construction or a building-wide renovation
+10 points for new school building construction or for a building-wide renovation

 5 points for a school building addition

-2. 5 points if the public school building has not had any building access modernization improvements as required under the Americans with Disabilities Act (ADA) of 1990.
+2. 5 points if the building being renovated or a building specifically being replaced by new construction has not had any building access modernization improvements as required under the Americans with Disabilities Act (ADA) of 1990.

-3. Maximum of 15 points awarded if building has major deficiencies
+3. Maximum of 15 points if the building being renovated or a building specifically being replaced by new construction has major deficiencies

-15 points awarded if the building needs Major renovation (has leaking roofs, structural deficiencies, cracked walls, cracked floors, deficient HVAC and electrical systems)
+15 points if the building needs Major renovation (i.e., has leaking roofs, structural deficiencies, cracked walls and floors, deficient HVAC and electrical systems, etc.)

-10 points awarded if the building needs Medium renovation (internal finishes, ceilings, deficient HVAC and electrical systems)
+10 points if the building needs Medium renovation (i.e., internal finishes, ceilings, deficient HVAC and electrical systems)

-0 points if the building needs Light renovation (finishes and ceilings)
+0 points if the building needs Light renovation (i.e., finishes and ceilings)

 4. Maximum of 10 points if 74 percent or greater of the students in the school division are eligible for Free- or Reduced-price meals (including divisions participating in the USDA Community Eligibility Provision program)